 One evening I received his mail saying:

-I replayed back, saying that I would be happy to meet him for a chat.
+I replied back, saying that I would be happy to meet him for a chat.

-My first idea was to photograph myself and twelve strangers that I would find through the Internet.
+My idea was to photograph myself and twelve strangers that I would find through the Internet.

 These strangers, would be free to choose a time and place to be photographed.
-They could express themselves as they wished, and could be anonymous, or not.
-I asked the strangers to look at the camera as if a mirror.
+They could express themselves as they wished and could remain anonymous, or not.

 Steven is almost 60 years old, he has a degree in Psychology, he works as a carpenter in London and surroundings, he likes his job very much.

 He is a pleasant person, well-educated, quite curious about life and the meaning of life.
 He grows tobacco on his terrace, and he likes living by himself.
 We decided to meet at his place and have a chat.